'Ring Of Fire' Eclipse Sweeps Across Skies In Middle East And Southeast Asia

 Explaining the celestial mechanics behind Thursday's eclipse – and how it got its name — NPR's Joe Palca says:

-"If the moon's orbit were perfectly circular...all eclipses would be the same....but the moon's obit is elliptical, meaning sometimes it's farther away from Earth than other times.
+"If the moon's orbit were perfectly circular ... all eclipses would be the same ... but the moon's obit is elliptical, meaning sometimes it's farther away from Earth than other times.

-The next annular eclipse will occur on June 21, 2020, taking place in skies over central Africa, southeast Asia, and China, according to NASA.
+The next annular eclipse will occur on June 21, 2020, taking place in skies over central Africa, southeast Asia and China, according to NASA.
 But that phenomenon will be very short, with the full effect lasting less than a minute.
-The second eclipse that's predicted for 2020 will take place at the end of the year – and it will be visible only in South America and Antarctica.
+The second eclipse that's predicted for 2020 will take place at the end of the year, and it will be visible only in South America and Antarctica.